FSO Safer: Salvage

-In March 2023, in a statement from Achim Steiner, announced that the United Nations Development Programme had purchased the Safer, along with a tanker undergoing refit in China to begin the first phase of the operation to remove an estimated 1.14 million barrels of crude oil.
-The operation is estimated to cost US$129 million, of which US$75 million had been received, and a further US$20 million was pledged.
-The operation is due to begin in May 2023.
+In March 2023, in a statement from Achim Steiner, it was announced that the United Nations Development Programme (UNDP) had purchased the Safer, along with a tanker undergoing refit in China to begin the first phase of the operation to remove an estimated 1.14 million barrels of crude oil.
+The whole operation is estimated to cost US$129 million, of which US$75 million had been received, and a further US$20 million was pledged.